HPV Infection – Diagnosis and Treatment in NYC for Men and Women

 Gardasil 9 HPV vaccine is available for men and women and protects against 9 different viruses that cause genital warts and cancer.
 Cervarix is no longer available in the US.
 Gardasil 9 works best if given before exposure/infection essentially before the onset of sexual activity.
 It protects against 90% of viruses that cause genital warts and 85-90% of viruses that cause cervical cancer.

-Usually, Gardasil-9 HPV vaccine is given in 3 doses.
+Usually, the Gardasil-9 HPV vaccine is given in 3 doses.
 The second dose is given at least 2 months after the first and the 3rd dose, 6 months after the first dose.
 For children, studies showed that 2 doses are usually sufficient.
 Adults over 45 can also benefit from Gardasil but the benefit is decreased; as a result, Gardasil is usually recommended for men and women under age 45.

 Can HPV be cured?

 HPV cannot be cured but can be controlled.
-The immune system can get rid or suppress infection in some men and women.
+The immune system can get rid of or suppress infection in some men and women.

 How Long Should I Wait After Treatment Before Having Sex Again?